ThisDayToday/ThisDay/README.md

 - [x] User can Login & Register
     - [ ] User takes quick interest quiz when first registering
     - [x] User can register a new profile
-    - [ ] User can choose and upload a new profile/background picture
+    - [x] User can choose and upload a new profile/background picture
 - [x] User can view feed
-- [ ] User can view event detail activity
+- [x] User can view event detail activity
-- [ ] User can check-in to events through feed or event detail
+- [x] User can check-in to events through feed or event detail
 - [ ] User can share events
 - [x] User can create their own event
     - [x] Connected to Back4App
-    - [ ] User can choose a date for their event
+    - [x] User can choose a date for their event
 - [x] User has access to their profile
     - [ ] User can edit their location, profile picture, username
     - [x] User profile contains checked-in events
-- [ ] User can check-in to an event
 - [ ] User can Logout
 - [ ] User can view events while not connected to internet (persistence)
 - [x] User can view a list of popular events